althonos/InstaLooter/README.rst

     follow). [format: login[:password]]
 - ``-q, --quiet``
     do not produce any output.
+- ``-N, --new``
+    stop the iteration through Instagram pages when a media on the page is found in the destination directory.
+This makes it faster when InstaLooter is used to maintain a local copy of an Instagram account and allows only getting the newest pictures/videos without re-checking the oldest.
 - ``-t TIME, --time TIME``
     the timeframe within which to download pictures and videos [format: start:stop].
 The parameter can be either a combination of